docker-archive/ee-workshop/README.md

 #### <a name="intro2.2"></a>Overview of Kubernetes

-Kubernetes is available in Docker EE 2.0 (currently in beta) and included in this workshop.
+Kubernetes is available in Docker EE 2.0 and included in this workshop.
 Kubernetes deployments tend to be more complex than Docker Swarm, and there are many component types.
 UCP simplifies a lot of that, relying on Docker Swarm to handle shared resources.
 We'll concentrate on Pods and Load Balancers in this workshop, but there's plenty more supported by UCP 2.0.

 ## <a name="task1"></a>Task 1: Configure the Docker EE Cluster